 The fact that a director of the offeree company is also a shareholder in the offeree company does not normally entail a conflict of interest.
 However, if the director has entered into an agreement in connection with the offer to sell shares to the offeror or provided an undertaking to accept the offer, the director must be regarded as having a conflict of interest.
-The same applies, for example, if a legal entity that the director has a relevant connection to in the context of the offer has entered into an agreement on the transfer of its shares to the offeror, has undertaken to accept the offer or decided to enter into such agreement or provide such an undertaking.
+The same applies, for example, if a legal entity that the director has a relevant connection to in the context of the offer has entered into an agreement on the transfer of its shares to the offeror, has undertaking.
 Such a conflict of interest is to be disclosed in the press release regarding the offer and in the offer document.
 If the sale is governed by special terms and conditions, such as being conditional on the completion of the offer, a description of these terms and conditions is also to be provided.